Austin Hedges Player Props: Pirates vs. Blue Jays

 Austin Hedges At The Plate

-- Hedges has a base hit in seven of 18 games played this season (38.9%), but zero multi-hit games.
+- In seven of 19 games this season, Hedges got a hit, but only one each time.

-- He has not hit a long ball in his 18 games this year.
+- He has not hit a long ball in his 19 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.